Marjvyas/CLEANBAGE/README.md

-# ♻️ CLEANBAGE – Smart Waste Management Web App for Jamnagar City
+# ♻️ CLEANBAGE – Smart Waste Management App

 **CLEANBAGE** is a smart and modern web application built to revolutionize urban waste management for **Jamnagar City**.
 The app allows users to schedule pickups, track waste segregation efforts, view community stats, earn rewards, and stay informed with real-time updates—all in one place.